-Autoscaling an Instance Group with Stackdriver Custom Metrics
+Autoscaling an Instance Group with Custom Cloud Monitoring Metrics

 - Deploy an autoscaling Compute Engine instance group.